 U.S. President Barack Obama says he is ready to fight for the sweeping reforms he promises in his budget proposal.

-campaign, including a pledge to end tax breaks for wealthy Americans.
+He says the budget fulfills promises he made during his presidential campaign, including a pledge to end tax breaks for wealthy Americans.

 In the Republican response, Senator Richard Burr (of North Carolina) complained about the cost of the new budget, which projects more than $3 trillion in spending.
 He calls it is the "largest increase in federal spending in the history of the United States."